seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 *Music, and a song*

 This is a sleepy tune.
 O murderous slumber,
-Lay’st thou thy leaden mace upon my boy,
+Lay'st thou thy leaden mace upon my boy,
 That plays thee music?
 Gentle knave, good night;
 I will not do thee so much wrong to wake thee:
-If thou dost nod, thou break’st thy instrument;
+If thou dost nod, thou break'st thy instrument;
-I’ll take it from thee; and, good boy, good night.
+I'll take it from thee; and, good boy, good night.
-Let me see, let me see; is not the leaf turn’d down
+Let me see, let me see; is not the leaf turn'd down
 Where I left reading?
 Here it is, I think.

 *Enter the Ghost of CAESAR*